Spring Framework provides excellent support to call stored procedures

 Spring and Hibernate for Beginners

-P.S. - If you want to learn how to develop RESTful Web Service using Spring MVC in depth, I suggest you join the REST with Spring certification class by Eugen Paraschiv.
-One of the best course to learn REST with Spring MVC.
+P.S. - If you want to learn how to develop RESTful Web Service using Spring MVC in-depth, I suggest you join the REST with Spring certification class by Eugen Paraschiv.
+One of the best courses to learn REST with Spring MVC.

 6 comments :